Guides

 cardanowall verify 3b9f…c1a2

 It resolves the transaction through a public Cardano explorer, structurally validates the record, checks any authorship signatures, confirms the record is settled, and prints a verdict.
-The exit code carries that verdict, so it drops straight into CI:
+The verdict is one of four states, and the exit code carries it through verbatim — so it drops straight into CI:

 Add --json for a machine-readable report, and keep every network hop under your control by pointing at your own infrastructure: